 Okay…So let’s change the primary owner as shown earlier, shall we?

-And within a couple of minutes and having some patience, we are compliant again!
+And within a couple of minutes and with some patience, we are compliant again!

 2.2 Is Active

-After waiting some days, I made sure I first took a look at Intune first before logging in.
+After waiting some days, I made sure I looked at Intune before logging in.
 As shown below, the device wasn’t compliant anymore!

-But after opening the Company Portal app and manually syncing the device and checking for compliance, it is marked compliant again!
+But after opening the Company Portal app, manually syncing the device, and checking for compliance, it is marked compliant again!

-The device will also change from not compliant to compliant in Intune within (normally) a few minutes!
+The device will also change from non-compliant to compliant in Intune within (normally) a few minutes!

 Subscription activation Issues and the Windows Store API (call4cloud.nl)